Motorized Radio Telescope Project

 SDR & Signal Processing Tools

-• gr-osmoSDR – SDR source support in GNU Radio
+• gr-osmoSDR for SDR source support within GNU Radio

 Links to these tools are included in the Parts and Software List.